Turkish paper says journalist expelled for criticising Erdogan

 Google and Facebook (FB.O) both declined to comment on the latest internet reforms in Turkey, while Twitter (TWTR.N) did not respond to a request for comment.

+Communications Minister Lutfu Elvan said criticism of the new law, including from the European Union, was based on misinformation and that it aimed to enable authorities to block specific content rather than impose blanket website bans.

-(Additional reporting by Ayla Jean Yackley in Istanbul, Tulay Karadeniz and Gulsen Solaker in Ankara and Conor Humphries in Dublin; Writing by Nick Tattersall; Editing by Gareth Jones)
+(Additional reporting by Ayla Jean Yackley in Istanbul, Tulay Karadeniz in Ankara and Conor Humphries in Dublin; Writing by Nick Tattersall; Editing by Janet Lawrence)